Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 South Carolina's mild climate, geographic beauty, cultural opportunities and pro-business climate attract employers and employees to the state.
 It boasts rich landscapes that include the Blue Ridge Mountains and the Atlantic Ocean.
 There are more than 200 miles of coastline, hundreds of golf courses, leading resorts, 45 state parks and fast-growing urban areas.

 Jobs are found in industries such as manufacturing (apparel, chemicals, food, electronics, metals, paper, plastics, furniture, textiles and wood products), natural resources and mining, construction, trade, transportation, utilities, financial services, educational services, health care and more.
-The travel, tourism and the film industry are major industries here also.
-The South Carolina workforce is known for their innovation and productivity, ranking eighth in the nation.
+The travel, tourism and the film industry are also major industries.
+The South Carolina workforce is known for their innovation and productivity.

 Employment Readiness Program: